Eva-Kuk/the-hikers/README.md

 3. As a potential client I want to know what thought of past clients who participated in the tours
 4. As a potential client I want  to view their offer and expected prices for each trip so I can deside which tour I would like to take
 5. As a interested client I want to understand the booking process of the tour
-6. As a viinterested observer and potential client I want to follow the group on social media and keep up with their upcoming tours.
+6. As a interested observer and potential client I want to follow the group on social media and keep up with their upcoming tours.

 ----
 ## UX